 ShareFacebook Twitter AddThis

 Fancy some Italian?
 How about Sushi?
 Burger?
-Shall we go for pasta?
+Pasta?
 What about a curry?
 French food perhaps?
-Six questions you could ask and quickly reply to without issue in most major cities in the world, but ‘why don’t we go for German tonight?’ - unless you’re standing in the main square of Munich or on a bustling street in Berlin - is a question that would raise a quizzical look from even the most hardened food adventurer.
+Six questions you could ask and reply to without issue in most major cities in the world, but, ‘why don’t we go for German tonight?’ - unless you’re standing in the main square of Munich or on a bustling street in Berlin - is a question that would raise a quizzical look from the most hardened food adventurer.

 This is why it was such a shock to touch down in Bangkok, Thailand, and within three hours have three different locals tell me that one of the most exciting new restaurants to open recently was actually serving German food - German food cooked by two identical twins who had spent the past 20 years honing their skills with some of Europe’s best chefs, I was sold.